PerfectGym/developer/content/appendix/contact.md

 # Contact

-{:toc}

-## Overview

-Contact represents an individual or a departament in your club, user can reach using e-mail or phone.
+Represents an individual or a departament in your club, user can reach using e-mail or phone.

 ## Contact properties